infocusp/scaLR/config/README.md

 Configs for extracting top-k features
 - **k** {int}:
 default: `5000`
-Number of top features to extract.
+Number of top features to select.
 - **aggregation_strategy** {str}: `mean`
 default: `mean`
 Strategy to use model weights to give a score for each feature.